 about / experience

 My clinical training was completed at Smith College School for Social Work where I received my M.S.W. in Clinical Social Work, and at Stanford University’s Vaden Health Center’s Counseling and Psychological Services where I completed a post-graduate Fellowship.
 Additionally, I was awarded a year-long Fellowship with the American Psychoanalytic Association.
-To further deepen my practice, I am currently completing a two-year Psychoanalytic Psychotherapy Training Program (PPTP) at the San Francisco Center for Psychoanalysis.
+To further deepen my practice, I completed a two-year Psychoanalytic Psychotherapy Training Program (PPTP), and one-year post-graduate seminar at the San Francisco Center for Psychoanalysis.

-Prior to joining Kaiser, I completed a rotation as a psychiatric social worker at the University of California, San Francisco’s (UCSF) Department of Psychiatry.
-There, I provided psychiatric assessments, solution-focused treatment, and discharge planning to adult clients on six, cultural-focus inpatient psychiatry units.
+I have also worked with chronic and acute psychiatric disorders as a psychiatric social worker at the University of California, San Francisco’s (UCSF) Department of Psychiatry.
+There, I completed psychiatric assessments, provided solution-focused treatment and psychoeducation, and was responsible for discharge planning for adult patients on six cultural-focus inpatient psychiatry units.

 Clinical Training Sites